aovanessian/x10/timing.md

 I noticed something peculiar about the 'dim level' sent to the interface - if 0, dim and bright commands would emit two frames; if 1, it'll emit just one!
 After that, the number of commands matches the dim level, so 2 -> 2, 3 -> 3 and so on.

 Emitting `A1 DIM 1` commands in succession dims the light by a very small amount, and 200+ commands are needed to turn off the light completely.
 I think this is what's called 'micro-dimming'.
 Turns out you can do 'micro-addressing' and 'micro-functions' as well.
 Setting dim level to 1 for address results in CM11a emitting just a single 11 bit address frame; ditto for functions.
 This cuts the time needed for the actual X10 commands in half (11 bits instead of 22).
-In effect, 'dim level' is interpreted by the CM11a as the number of times each frame needs to be repeated, with 0 being special case meaning 'twice' (or perhaps 'twice with gap').
+In effect, 'dim level' is interpreted by the CM11a as the number of times each frame needs to be repeated, with 0 being special case meaning 'twice'.

 Here is the same sequence of events for `A ALL_OFF` command, this time using the non-spec single frames:
 ```